Gabrielle Ray: Marriage and later years

 Ray announced her retirement to marry the wealthy Eric Raymond Loder (1888–1966) in early 1912 and left the production of Peggy.
 She did not appear at the well-attended scheduled wedding ceremony at St Edwards Roman Catholic Church in Windsor because of Loder's failure to sign the prenuptial contract that guaranteed her financial security, but he claimed it was an oversight, and the marriage took place three days later.
 In 1913 Loder committed adultery and deserted Ray, ignoring her letters pleading with him to return to her.
 She filed for restitution of conjugal rights, but Loder did not respond to the legal order, and the couple divorced in 1914.

 The broken marriage was difficult for Ray, but in 1915 she returned to the stage to play the role of Estelle in the musical Betty at the Gaiety Theatre and, in the following year, appeared in the revue Flying Colours at the London Hippodrome.
 These were her last appearances in the West End, but for nearly a decade afterwards, she appeared occasionally in provincial variety tours and pantomimes, finally leaving the stage about 1924.
 Roles during this decade included Maid Marian in Babes in the Wood at Prince's Theatre in Bradford at Christmas 1919 and Mother Goose at the Theatre Royal, Manchester, at Christmas 1920.

 After this, Ray struggled with depression and alcohol abuse.
-In 1936 she suffered a mental breakdown and was institutionalized for 37 years at Holloway Sanatorium in Egham, Surrey.
+In 1936 she suffered a mental breakdown and was institutionalised for 37 years at Holloway Sanatorium in Egham, Surrey.
 In 1939 she was listed there as "Incapacitated".
 Registered as Mrs Eric Loder, at least part of her long stay at the sanatorium was happy.
 Ray continued to care for her personal appearance, having a liking for smart clothes and hats.
 Other Gaiety Girls visited her, including Gertie Millar and Lily Elsie, but she was never visited by family members.
 Hospital staff later recalled her infectious smile and that she enjoyed walks into the nearby village for shopping and car rides.
 After her death one of her nurses said, "she was a very quiet lady, small and neat, who did not give any indication of the high life she must have enjoyed".

 Ray died in 1973 at the Holloway Sanatorium at the age of 90 and was buried in Englefield Green cemetery.
 In her will she left £17,441.
 A blue plaque has been erected on the site of her birth.